Best BYOP Plans

 - The network isn't as strong as Verizon's network

-AT&T's Bring Your Own Phone plan isn't as extravagant as the previous three entries on the list, but it is a route a user can take.
+AT&T's BYOP plan isn't as extravagant as the previous three entries on the list, but it is a route a user can take.
 There are incentives, such as a $50 bill credit when you use your own phone and purchase a plan from AT&T.

 All you need to do to activate your phone with AT&T's service is first check the device compatiblity with the BYOP page on AT&T. If the device is compatible, you can then order a free SIM card before finally transferring your device to AT&T or adding said device to your existing account.
 Et voila!
 It's connected.